Enalean/tuleap-documentation-en/languages/en/administration-guide/project-export-import.rst

     4. The cross-references in followup comments are modified by adding a space between # and the number in order to not leak data in the import in another Tuleap instance.

-    5. The artifact-link field is neither exported nor imported because we don't know how to deal with it during an import in another platform.

 Project Export
 ''''''''''''''